Stories > Celebrating Black History in Connecticut

 - Honor the service of Connecticut’s first all-black military regiment with a visit to the 29th Colored Regiment Monument at Criscuolo Park in New Haven.
 The troop faced racism, discrimination, and lower pay than white regiments.
 Still, they fought courageously and were even the first infantry units to enter Richmond, Virginia after it was abandoned by the Confederate Army.
 The monument was dedicated in 2008 and beautifully commemorates the soldiers who contributed so greatly to both African American and American history.

-- Seek out the stones from the Witness Stones Project in Guilford or West Hartford.
+- Seek out the stones from the Witness Stones Project in Guilford.
 This project aims to honor and recognize the lives of enslaved people through stones that are placed in the location of enslavement and identify the enslaved person.

 - Explore the impact of Stowe's 1852 anti-slavery novel Uncle Tom's Cabin at the Harriet Beecher Stowe Center in Hartford and engage with collections that belonged to Stowe and her family.